 What is Dry Needling?

 Dry needling and is a technique which uses acupuncture needles and is used Physiotherapists to treat muscle dysfunction, including tightness, pain, spasm, and trigger points.
-The goal of this procedure is to reduce pain, improve ROM, and restore function.
+The sample of an article review poverty speech ideas goal of this procedure is to reduce pain, improve ROM, and restore function.
 This is a powerful technique that can relax tight, painful muscle tissue.
 Dry needling is a minimally invasive treatment where a thin, monofilament needle is inserted into dysfunctional muscle tissue.
-Research has shown that the effects of dry needling include increased blood flow, decreased muscle tightness, and an increase in Beta-Endorphins which act as the body’s natural pain reliever.
+Research has shown that the effects of dry needling include increased blood flow, decreased muscle tightness, and an increase sample of an article review poverty speech ideas in Beta-Endorphins which act as the body’s natural pain reliever.
 This technique is a great compliment to the typical hands-on Physiotherapy treatment we provide!

 What to Expect During Treatment